andrelp/oak/README.md

 Each path component (field name, map key and collection identifier) may only contain characters '0'-'9', 'a'-'z' and 'A'-'Z', may not begin with a number and may not be empty.
 A path may or may not end with an additional slash `/`, so `path/to/node` and `path/to/node/` are both valid.

-A normalized path is a absolute path which does not use cross-referencing and does not contain path components `.` or `..`.
+A normalized path is a path which does not use cross-referencing and does not contain path components `.` or `..`.

 ### Multi paths